-which describes the regularized Hitchcock problem's first order optimality conditions from Theorem \ref{th:REG-RegHitchDualSys}.
+This mapping describes the regularized Hitchcock problem's first order optimality conditions from \cref{th:REG-RegHitchDualSys}.
 The authors use this Newton derivative to implement a semismooth Newton method to solve the regularized Hitchcock problem. \end{remark}

 Let us begin with the characterization of the derivative of $\Scal_{\gamma, \varepsilon}$ at the points at which it is differentiable.

 \begin{theorem} If $\mu \in \Dcal_{\Scal_{\gamma, \varepsilon}}$ is a point where $\Scal_{\gamma, \varepsilon}$ is differentiable, then